-COMPREHENSIVE BIT PROTOCOL FOR OZARKS TECHNICAL COMMUNITY COLLEGE
+OZARKS TECHNICAL COMMUNITY COLLEGE

-I. An Introduction to OTC's Behavioral Intervention Team: MISSION, PURPOSE, AND GOALS
+I. An Introduction to OTCCARES and the Behavioral Intervention Team: MISSION, PURPOSE, AND GOALS

-MISSION OTC's Behavioral Intervention Team (hereafter referred to as the "BIT") is to provide a systematic response to identify students whose behavior is of concern in order to support student success and to assist in protecting the health, safety, and welfare of the students and members of the OTC community.
+MISSION OTCCares and the Behavioral Intervention Team (hereafter referred to as the "BIT") provide a systematic response to identify students whose behavior is of concern in order to support student success and to assist in protecting the health, safety, and welfare of the students and members of the OTC community.